Dean Petrich was born September 15, 1950 in Seattle.

 magic

 professionally.
-In sixth grade Dean wrote yet another play, did more
+By sixth grade Dean could type 80 words/minute on an old-style typewriter; he wrote yet another play, did more

 magic, continued with both piano and violin, completed all his cub scout

-baking, Indian lore, pottery, and the skills of comradeship.
-During
+kayaking, theatrics, story-telling, baking, Indian lore, pottery, and the

 .